 We have a few ways you can enjoy looking for the aurora.

-We also offer Arctic Circle Aurora Overnight Adventures to Coldfoot Alaska.
+Or, we also offer Arctic Circle Aurora Overnight Adventures to Coldfoot, Alaska.
 Coldfoot is located directly under the oval and while we cannot guarantee them -- you have placed the best odds you can right under where they originate in the northern hemisphere.
 Stay up most of the night looking for the aurora and during the day go for a snow shoe hike, dog sled ride, or explore the Brooks Mountain Range on a guided ground tour north on the Dalton Highway.

 If you have more questions about the aurora and how as a visitor you can go out and look for them please contact one of our helpful reservation agents at: 1-907-474-8600.